 Best for Mickey Fans

 This car-like ride-on toy has many attributes of a real car, like a working steering wheel, an ignition key that “turns on” the engine, and a horn that honks.
 Your toddler can turn the colorful gears on the front of the car, press the keyboard to play music, and pretend to make calls on the play phone.

-The tires have good grip, making the car suitable for indoors and outdoors.
+The tires have good grip, making the car suitable for indoorba and outdoor play.
 The seat also has a fair amount of storage space underneath for putting snacks, layers, and other toys.

 This toy is battery-operated, and appropriate for a child one year or older.

 A fun twist on car ride on toys, this whale teeter totter is adorable and fun!
 With eyes on its head and a tail, this product resembles a cute sea creature.
 It has handles that are easy to hold onto and footrests wide enough for even older kids up to 50 pounds.
 This sturdy toy can be used indoors or outdoors.
 Together with an outdoor swing, it makes a great at-home playground addition.

 The product weighs around 1.2 pounds, making it easy to move around your house or transport in the car.
 It’s made from a single piece of plastic, so you don’t have to worry about pinched fingers or trapped hands from moving parts.

 How to Choose From the Best Toddler Ride On Toys

 What Exactly are Riding Toys for 1 Year Olds?